dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >**59 MSR - Stock availability and stockout rate - District**
 >
 >**Visualization type**: select "Stacked column"
->**Name \(*)**: "MSR - Stock availability and stockout percentage - District"
+>**Name \(*)**: "MSR - Stock availability and stockout rate - District"
->**Description**: "MSR DV 59 - Monthly Stock Reporting / Stock availability and stockout percentage / Last 12 months / Health facility / Stacked column chart
+>**Description**: "MSR DV 59 - Monthly Stock Reporting / Stock availability and stockout rate / Last 12 months / Health facility / Stacked column chart
-This report displays the stock availability (as percentage) and the stockout percentage (which by definition must add up to 100%) as a Stacked column chart for all health facilities in a district for the past month."
+This report displays the stock availability (as percentage) and the stockout rate (which by definition must add up to 100%) as a Stacked column chart for all health facilities in a district for the past month."
 >>**Series**
 >>>>**Data Type**: "Indicators"
 >>>>**Indicator group**: "Stockout count"
 >>>>**Selected items**:
 >>>>>- "Stock availability / %"
->>>>>- "Stockout percentage"
+>>>>>- "Stockout rate"
 >>
 >>**Category**
 >>>**Period**: "Relative periods"